HefnySco/andruav_ap_wiki/source/webclient-gamepad.rst

 |
 .. note::
-  Connecting joystick to Mission Planner and control your drone via :ref:`webclient-webplugin` is possible but not recommended as this method is more efficient.
+  Connecting joystick to Mission Planner and control your drone via :ref:`webclient-web-plugin` is possible but not recommended as this method is more efficient.
 |

 Running in Linux